RitojaR/TeamHooke/README.md

 Member: [Oluwabunmi Adeniyi](https://github.com/Oluwabunmi22)
 Hello, I'm Oluwabunmi Adeniyi from Nigeria.
 I am a graduate of Physiology.
 I have a great passion towards public health.
 I am aspiring to pursue my masters in public health specializing in epidemiology.
 I am so excited for this internship as it gives me a platform of growth and development towards achieving my goal.

-Member: Radhu Ladani
+Member: Radhu Ladani,
-,I am a passionate and purposeful student keenly interested in Computational Biology, drug discovery, NGS analysis and Comparative Genomics along with the application related to Machine learning and Statistical Data analysis.
+I am a passionate and purposeful student keenly interested in Computational Biology, drug discovery, NGS analysis and Comparative Genomics along with the application related to Machine learning and Statistical Data analysis.

 Member: Jane Gati